Nurses go on strike at 2 big New York City hospitals

 The New York State Nurses Association, which represents the workers, said it was being forced into the drastic step because of chronic understaffing that leaves them caring for too many patients.

+“We were heroes only two years ago,” said Warren Urquhart, a nurse in transplant and oncology units, referring to the height of the COVID-19 crisis.
+“We was on the front lines of the city when everything came to a stop.
+And now we need to come to a stop so they can understand how much we mean to this hospital and to the patients.”

+Nurse practitioner Juliet Escalon said, “We were so-called heroes — and now, this is how you treat the heroes?”

-“Nurses don’t want to strike.
-Bosses have pushed us to strike by refusing to seriously consider our proposals to address the desperate crisis of unsafe staffing that harms our patients,” the union said in a statement late Sunday.
+The union said in a statement late Sunday, “Nurses don’t want to strike.
+Bosses have pushed us to strike by refusing to seriously consider our proposals to address the desperate crisis of unsafe staffing that harms our patients.”

 Montefiore officials said in a statement Monday, “We remain committed to seamless and compassionate care, recognizing that the union leadership’s decision will spark fear and uncertainty across our community.”